cardillan/mindcode/ROADMAP.markdown

   * the power grid having more than one segment (i.e. not fully connected)
   * distribution blocks prone to clogging
   * liquid containers being fed more than one kind of liquid
-  * determines item flow and unbalanced factory production/consumption ratios
+  * determine item flow and unbalanced factory production/consumption ratios
 * Automatically connect blocks to power nodes
   * by specifying an area in which all blocks will be connected,
   * by searching for optimal-ish distribution of connections among nodes.